djthorpe/gopi/docs/chapter01.md

 bash% git checkout v2
 ```

 Then, build some of the examples in the "cmd" folder.
-They can be built with the makefile.
+They can be built with the makefile:

 ```sh
 bash% make test